syncfusion-content/wpf-docs/wpf/Split-Button/Getting-Started.md

 ---
 layout: post
 title: Getting Started | Split Button | WPF | Syncfusion
-description: Learn here about how to add WPF Split Button control to an application and its basic functionality.
+description: Learn how to add WPF Split Button (SplitButtonAdv) control and its basic features like image sizing options and size modes to an application here
 platform: wpf
 control: SplitButtonAdv
 documentation: ug
 ---

-# Getting Started
+# Getting Started with Split Button

 This section provides an overview of how to work with Split Button control.
 It describes the control structure, the control initialization and the image setting for the control and add items to the control.